-Our Studio Art Classes & Workshops provide hands-on learning in ceramics, metals, enameling, encaustics, weaving, screen-printing, drawing, painting, fiber arts and jewelry for children, teens and adults.
-The Center has some of the best-equipped art studios in the greater Bay Area and was named Best of 2011 for art classes in Contra Costa County by Parent’s Press.
-Our professional and experienced teachers cover a variety of techniques from beginning to advanced levels.
+Our multi-week art classes & weekend workshops give you hands-on learning in ceramics, metals + jewelry, enameling, encaustics, print making weaving, screen-printing>, drawing + painting, fiber arts + quilting for kids, teens and adults.
+The Center has some of the best-equipped art studios in the Bay Area and was named Best of 2011 for art classes in Contra Costa County by Parent’s Press.
+Our professional and experienced teachers cover a variety of techniques for the beginning or advanced student.

 Scholarships Keep Art Affordable.
-Thank you to the generous support of Marian E. Regello, California Oils Corporation, Todd Ouida Fund, Blackbaud Inc. and the Jan Hart Schuyers Scholarship Fund we are able to offer need-based scholarships to kids, teens and adults.
+Thank you to the generous support of the Regello Fund, California Oils Corporation and individual contributors we are able to offer need-based scholarships to kids, teens and adults.

 Youth Scholarship: Apply online | Download a PDF